adobe/aquarium-bait/README.md

 #### ISO images

 Packer will use iso images from iso directory.
 The iso should be named just like the packer yml file, but with the iso extension.

 * Build or Download MacOS-Catalina-10.15.7-210125.190800.iso
 * Place it as iso/MacOS-Catalina-10.15.7.iso

 #### Ansible files

-Roles can download files from artifact storage, but in case it's not an option (no direct connection from VM to artifact storage) - you can place the files locally.
+Roles can download files from artifact storage, but in case it's not an option (you're remote and can't use VPN due to client routing restrictions) - you can place the files locally.

 Ansible playbooks uses a number of binary packages you can find in artifact storage, check the [playbooks/files/mac/README.md](playbooks/files/mac/README.md) and the other dirs to get the clue.

 ### 3. Run build

-**WARNING:** make sure you don't have VPN enabled, otherwise it will lead to redirect your traffic through VPN and will never find your VM host.
-VM only have connection to host, not to the local net / internet.
+**WARNING:** if you're remote - make sure you don't have VPN enabled, otherwise it will lead to redirecting all your traffic through VPN and packer will never find your VM to execute operations.
+VM only have connection to host, not to the local net or internet.
+In case you want to build the images locally - you will need to fill the binaries directory as described in **Ansible files** section.

 Now when all the required things are ready - you can run the image builder:
 ```